the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 It is a community of scientists and open-source developers dedicated to scientific reproducibility, communicating ideas through interactive computing, and providing real-time access to results and analyses.
 The Binder Federation provides interactive data analytics environments to roughly 10,000 unique repositories via 400,000 launches a month, and it relies on its team of partner BinderHubs to collaborate in providing this service.

-[GKE](https://jupyterhub-team-compass.readthedocs.io/en/latest/team.html#binder-team), [OVH](https://www.ovh.com/world/), [GESIS](https://notebooks.gesis.org/about/) and now new members the Turing pool their resources to create a sustainable, open-source infrastructure that allows easy creation, sharing of and access to reproducible computational environments.
+[GKE](https://jupyterhub-team-compass.readthedocs.io/en/latest/team.html#binder-team), [OVH](https://www.ovh.com/world/), [GESIS](https://notebooks.gesis.org/about/) and now new member **the Turing Institute** pool their resources to create a sustainable, open-source infrastructure that allows easy creation, sharing of and access to reproducible computational environments.
 Pooling resources in such a way is an important step for the resilience and sustainability of Project Binder since the dependency between mybinder.org and its funding is now spread across many sources.
 It also facilitates the decentralisation of the knowledge required to deploy and manage a BinderHub.